kopius/sunrisr/README.md

 ## Development

-My approach to build Sunrisr began with building out the API.
+My approach to developing Sunrisr began with building out the API.
 I had a good idea of how I wanted to model data, and I knew Ember would be easier to use if I kept my routes flat instead of nesting resources on the back end.
 Once I had all the endpoints built and tested, I populated a development database with some sample data and began building out the client.

 The most important feature in the client is a user's ability to perform their morning affirmations.
-I concentrating on building the view states and logic for the that flow first, in case the desired experience necessitated changes to my data model.
-The data model held up well during this stage of development, so once a user could peform their daily routine with pre-populated affirmations, it was comparatively easy to build the affirmation-management view where users customize their own list.
+I concentrating on building the view states and logic for that first, in case the desired experience necessitated changes to my data model.
+The original data model held up well during this stage of development.
+Once a user could perform their daily routine with pre-populated affirmations, it was comparatively easy to build the affirmation-management view where users can customize their own list.

 Once these two primary branches were complete, I added some guidance for new users, including a button that redirects from morning affirmations to affirmation management when the user hasn't written any affirmations yet.
 Finally, I applied some basic styling to make the app feel like a place for inspiration and personal growth.